networking101/microcorruption/Hanoi/README.md

 ## TLDR
 This program is vulnerable to buffer overflow.
 If the byte at address 0x2410 == 0xe7, access will be granted.
-This byte is the 17th character of user input
+This byte is the 17th character of user input.

 ## Details
 The LockIT Pro b.01  is the first of a new series  of locks.
 It is